Are We Really Making Much Progress in Text Classification? A Comparative Review: Graph-based Methods

 Using graphs induced from text has a long history in text classification.
-An early work is the term co-occurrence graph of the KeyGraph algorithm~\citep{DBLP:conf/adl/OhsawaBY98}.
+An early work is the term co-occurrence graph of the KeyGraph algorithm~\cite{DBLP:conf/adl/OhsawaBY98}.
 The graph is split into segments, representing the key concepts in the document.
-Co-occurrence graphs have also been used for automatic keyword extraction, such as in the Rapid Automatic Keyword Extraction (RAKE) algorithm~\citep{Rose2010}, and can also be used for classification~\citep{DBLP:conf/emnlp/ZhangDXLZ21}.
+Co-occurrence graphs have also been used for automatic keyword extraction~\cite{Rose2010} and classification~\cite{DBLP:conf/emnlp/ZhangDXLZ21}.
+Modern methods exploit this idea of a graph induced from the text.
+The text corpus is first transformed into a graph, which is then fed as input into a graph neural network (GNN)~\cite{book:hamilton:grl}.

+The synthetic text-graph approaches to text classification first set up a \emph{synthetic} graph based on the text corpus $\train$ such that an adjacency matrix is created from a document corpus $\hat\mA := \operatorname{make-graph}(\train)$.
+The graph is composed of word nodes and document nodes, each receiving its own embedding (by setting $\mX =\mI$).
+For example, in TextGCN, the graph is created from word-word edges (modeled by pointwise mutual information) and word-document edges (resembling word occurrence in the document).
+Then, a parameterized function $f_\theta^{(\mathrm{graph})}(\mX, \hat\mA)$ is learned that uses the graph as input, where $\mX$ are the node features.
+Note that graph-based approaches such as TextGCN disregard word order, similar to the BoW-based models described above.